 Because her salary had been too low, Madona ended up taking out a loan.
 ‘I couldn’t admit it to my husband’, she said.
 ‘My family almost fell apart because of this job.’

 ‘I couldn’t stand when she [Blakunova] would start screaming for no reason.
-I quit after she threw a pack of zips into my face and called me a bitch.’
+I quit after she threw a pack of zippers into my face and called me a bitch.’

 The second day

-My second day on the job, I discovered that my coworkers stayed at the factory until 21:00.
-A 12 hour shift.
+On my second day on the job, I discovered that my coworkers stayed at the factory until 21:00.
+A 12-hour shift.
 I tried to figure out if they received overtime pay, or if they were paid at all for these additional hours, but no one seemed to know — not even the women themselves.

 As a general rule, tailors were divided into three categories according to their abilities, and for each category, there was a minimal fixed-sum paid monthly.
 However, the final pay still depended on the quota, so most of the workers didn’t know what they would receive at the end of the month.

 Rusiko (not her real name) is in her fifties, short-haired and tall.
 She’s a former teacher with a dry, sarcastic wit.
 We ended up sitting side-by-side, and she told me her story.